bobbintb/UnRAID-Plugin-Generator/README.md

-Plugin files in Unraid are essentially XML files but they can be difficult to read, especially if you include inline scripts.
-The version and MD5 also need to be updated every update, which can be a small chore.
-This script will create a *.plg for Unraid from a supplied YAML file.
-A sample YAML file is included for reference and using it should be self-evident:
+Plugin files in Unraid are just XML files but they can be difficult to manage.
+This script aims to address that.
+It will create a *.plg for Unraid from a supplied YAML file and other source files.
+A sample YAML file is included for reference and using it should be self-evident but documentation is below:

 ```
 ENTITIES: